This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Cook the pasta 1 minute less than package directions call for (I used mini wheels that were to be cooked for 7 minutes, so I cooked them for 6 minutes).
+• Cook the pasta 1 minute less than package directions call for.
 Drain the pasta and set aside.

 • With wet hands use 1 teaspoon of the ground chicken mixture to roll into each tiny meatball.